 The Atlantic Ocean is the second largest ocean in the world and covers nearly 1/5th (20%) of the globe.
-With how large the Atlantic Ocean is, it is a little scary to imagine just how deep the ocean is!
+Considering its size, it is a little scary to imagine just how deep this ocean is!
 Most of the ocean has not been explored by scientists.

-Are you ready to learn how depth of the Atlantic Ocean and more fun facts about this massive body of water?
+Are you ready to learn about the depth of the Atlantic Ocean and more fun facts about this massive body of water?

 What is the Average Depth of the Atlantic Ocean?